gwastro/pycbc/docs/ahope/template_bank.rst

 Each of these options will describe which subfunction to use.
 These are described here

-.. autofunction:: pycbc.ahope.setup_tmpltbank_pregenerated
+.. autofunction:: pycbc.workflow.setup_tmpltbank_pregenerated
    :noindex:

-.. autofunction:: pycbc.ahope.setup_tmpltbank_dax_generated
+.. autofunction:: pycbc.workflow.setup_tmpltbank_dax_generated
    :noindex:

-.. autofunction:: pycbc.ahope.setup_tmpltbank_without_frames
+.. autofunction:: pycbc.workflow.setup_tmpltbank_without_frames
    :noindex:

-When using the setup_tmpltbank_pregenerated sub-module the following additional options apply in the [ahope-tmpltbank] section.
+When using the setup_tmpltbank_pregenerated sub-module the following additional options apply in the [workflow-tmpltbank] section.

 * tmpltbank-pregenerated-bank = PATH - OPTIONAL.
 This is the location of the pre-generated bank that is to be used for all ifos.
 * tmpltbank-pregenerated-bank-[ifo] = PATH = OPTIONAL.
 This is the location of the pre-generated bank that is to be used for all ifos.
 Either this option must be given for all active ifos or tmpltbank-pregenerated-bank must be given.
 If both are supplied this option tmpltbank-pregenerated-bank-[ifo] will be ignored. [ifo] should be replaced by the name of each ifo in lower case.
 For example tmpltbank-pregenerated-bank-l1 or tmpltbank-pregenerated-bank-v1.

-When using the setup_tmpltbank_without_frames sub-module the following additional options apply in the [ahope-tmpltbank] section:
+When using the setup_tmpltbank_without_frames sub-module the following additional options apply in the [workflow-tmpltbank] section:

 * tmpltbank-write-psd-file - OPTIONAL.
 If given the template bank code will also write a file containing the PSD.
 Currently only supported in pycbc template bank codes.

-When using the setup_tmpltbank_dax_generated sub-module the following additional options apply in the [ahope-templtbank] section.
+When using the setup_tmpltbank_dax_generated sub-module the following additional options apply in the [workflow-templtbank] section.

 * tmpltbank-link-to-matchedfltr - OPTIONAL.
-If this is given ahope will attempt to ensure a one-to-one correspondence between template banks and matched-filter outputs.
+If this is given the workflow module will attempt to ensure a one-to-one correspondence between template banks and matched-filter outputs.
 This may not work in all cases and should be considered an option to be used for comparing with ihope output.
 * tmpltbank-compatibility-mode - OPTIONAL.
-If this is given ahope will tile the template bank jobs in the same way as inspiral_hipe used to.
+If this is given the workflow module will tile the template bank jobs in the same way as inspiral_hipe used to.
 This requires the link option above and that the template bank and matched-filtering jobs are reading the same amount of data in each job.
 * tmpltbank-write-psd-file - OPTIONAL.
 If given the template bank code will also write a file containing the PSD.
 Currently only supported in pycbc template bank codes.

 The following options apply only when using setup_tmpltbank_dax_generated and not using lalapps_tmpltbank